 - Particulate matter

-- A plugin is an electricity outlet that provides to get electricity for the block heater of cars in the sub-Arctic.
+- A plugin is an electricity outlet that provides electric power for the block heater of cars in the sub-Arctic.
 The heater and plugin are connected by an extension cord while parking for an extended time at temperatures below zero Fahrenheit (-18oC).
-Plugins help to reduce emissions from cold-starts and that the car starts at all.
-For photos see What’s a plugin?
+Plugins help to 1) reduce emissions from cold-starts and 2) start the car at all.
+For photos see what is a plugin?

 - Shields, Mary,

-- is an Alaskan heroine.
+- Mary Shields is an Alaskan heroine.
 She was the first woman to finish the Iditarod, a sled dog race in remembrance of the serum run to Nome.
-Today she lives out in Gold Stream and provides tours thru her kennel for tourists in summer and offers sled dog rides in winter.
+Today she lives out in Gold Stream near Fairbanks and provides tours thru her kennel for tourists in summer and offers sled dog rides in winter.

 - The Trans-Alaska Pipeline System (TAPS) encompasses about 800 miles (1,300 km) of pipeline, several hundred miles of feeder pipelines, 12 pump stations, and the Valdez Marine Terminal.
-In some places, the pipeline is above the ground, while in other places it is below the ground.
-See this post to learn about insider travel tips and pipeline facts.
+Due to the very complex terrain, the pipeline is above the ground in some places and below the ground in other places (See this post to learn about insider travel tips and pipeline facts).

-- was Leonhard Seppala’s lead dog.
-During the diphteria serum run, Seppela trusted his dog’s nose to smell open water.
-Togo’s experience to recognize thin sea-ice permitted Seppla to take the short-cut over the Norton Sound.
-This shortcut saved them a day, but is a very hazardous stretch due to the currents in the sound.
-For Alaskans, Togo is the real hero of the serum run.
+- Togo was Leonhard Seppala‘s lead dog during the diphtheria serum run to Nome.
+Seppela trusted Togo‘s experience to smell open water and recognize thin sea-ice.
+By relying on his dog’s nose, he took the short-cut over the Norton Sound which is very hazardous due to the strong water currents.
+This shortcut saved one day in the delivery time and hence many lifes.
+Therefore, for Alaskans, Togo is the real hero of the serum run.
 There is even a monument of him in Anchorage.
+Today the Iditarod remembers the historic run.

 - Inuit word for woman’s knife.
-It is used by Inuit, Yupik, Aleut, Athabaskan and other Alaskan Native women as an all purpose knife.
-The original versions are made with a caribou antler, walross ivory or musk-ox horn as handle and a slate as the cutting surface.
-The modern version is typically made from steel.
-It can have a hardwood handle.
+Inuit, Yupik, Aleut, Athabaskan and other Alaskan Native women use the ulu as an all purpose knife.
+The original versions have caribou antler, walrus ivory or musk-ox horn serve as handle and a slate as the cutting surface.
+Typically, the modern version has a steel cutting surface and a hardwood handle.
 Home-made ulus are cut from a wood-saw.
 The knife differs in form depending on the region of origin.
 Industrial-made ulus are sold with cutting boards to tourists.
 They are available in gift stores in Alaska.
 The use of ulus dates back to 2500 BC.
 Note airlines prohibit ulus as carry-on.

 - Vegan fashion

 - encompasses clothes, shoes, bags and accessories made from non-animal sources.
 The material of vegan fashion varies widely.
-Vegan leather, for instance, maybe made from cork.
-See this post for the procedure to make Super Hide from cork.
+For instance, vegan leather can be made from cork or fossil oil, which are known as super-hide and faux leather aka pleather, respectively (See this post for the procedure to make Super Hide from cork).
+Vegan jewelry and watches often consists of wood from downed trees.
+Typically, cotton, bamboo, hemp and other sustainable resources or fossil oil serve to make vegan clothing.
 For more on where to find vegan fashion see this link.
-In case of jewelry and watches, often wood from downed trees is used.

 © 2013-2021 Nicole Mölders | All rights reserved